-Term in which it is taught: Hilary Term and first 2 weeks of Trinity Term (Please note that this option is only available for fourth years)

-Taught by Professor Roger Goodman
+(Please note that this option is only available for fourth years) Term in which it is taught: Hilary Term and first 2 weeks of Trinity Term Taught by Dr Shilla Lee in 2023/4 and Professor Roger Goodman in 2024/5 and subsequent years

 This option has two main aims: (a) to provide an introduction to Japanese society from an anthropological perspective and (b) to show how the study of Japan can contribute to mainstream anthropological theory.
 Major themes which will be covered include notions of personhood, rituals and symbols, time and space, structure and agency, continuity and change, and the construction of ethnic, gender, sexual and minority identities.
 It will be possible to study a number of contemporary social institutions in depth, including the Japanese educational, legal, medical, welfare, company, household and kinship systems, new religions and the worlds of traditional arts and popular culture.
 At the micro level, the details of these operations and the ideologies which support them will be examined, while at the macro level the course will explore their relation to other social institutions and the wider political and economic arena both inside and outside Japan.
-Students taking this option should also follow Professor Goodman's lecture series Japanese Society in Hilary Term.
+Students taking this option must also follow the companion lecture series on Japanese Society in Hilary Term.